inbravo/aws-feature-set/README.md

 - SQS message size up to 256KB of text in any format.
 May consist of 1-10 messages
 - If order is important, add sequencing information in each message
 - SQS is pull based and not push based (Unlike SNS)
-- You are billed at 64KB chunks
+- You are billed at 64KB chunks (1 request)
 - SQS Pricing
-	- First 1 million SQS Requests per month are free
+	- First 1 million SQS requests per month are free
 	- $0.50 per 1 million SQS requests per month thereafter
 	- 64KB chunk = 1 request.
 So a message of 256KB = 4 requests
 - Each messages has a visibility timeout (12 hours by default)
-- Visibility timeout period only starts when a worker node has picked up the message for processing.
-During this interval, the message is invisible to other processor workers
 - SQS can do auto-scaling.
 If queue grows beyond a threshold, instantiate new web/app servers.
 Use Auto scaling + SQS to achieve this

 ## ![](https://github.com/inbravo/aws-feature-set/blob/master/images/aws/sws.png) SWS : [Simple Workflow Service](https://aws.amazon.com/sws)